Dressage Attire -Top Ten professional Tips

 Although you are not marked for your dressage attire, it is still important to project the right image when competing.
-This is partly because dressage is an elegant sport and competitors clothes should reflect this.
+This is partly because dressage is an elegant sport and competitors attire should reflect this.

-Remember the wrong attire can draw attention to a particular area (such as jiggling hands), or cover up an area that the judges would like to see (such as your seat or back).
+Dressage Attire - properly dressed for dressageRemember the wrong dressage attire can draw attention to a particular area (such as jiggling hands), or cover up an area that the judges would like to see (such as your seat or back).

 You should also project the impression that you are serious about your sport as this will build mutual respect and help increase your confidence.

-Your dark-coloured or tweed jacket should fit you well and be tailored around the middle to flatter your form.
 If it is baggy around the back you could look as if you are slouching or moving around in the saddle.
-Remember: Tailcoats or Shadbelly's are only worn in advanced tests.

-White, cream or beige ?
+White, cream or beige?

 White breeches look smart only if they are clean!
 Cream or beige jodphurs or breeches are perfectly acceptable and can be more flattering.
-Choose breeches with front pleats if you have a curvy figure.
-If your breeches have belt-loops, wear a plain, smart, dark leather belt.
-It will improve the fit.

 The eye is quicker than the hand

 Try to ensure your gloves match your breeches and make sure you dress according to your association and the level of the competition.
-Remember white gloves draw attention to jiggling hands.

-Those boots are not made for walking
+Those dressage boots are not made for walking

 Ensure your dressage riding boots or plain leather gaiters are as long as possible to visually elongate your leg; especially if your boots are cut for dressage.
-A patent leather calf gives extra sparkle and can save a few hours on polishing.

-Safety or Sultry
+Decisions … Safety or Sultry

-A dressage cap without a three point harness looks very smart in competitions – Good cap manufacturers include Horka and Patey.
 Riding hats are compulsory at affiliated dressage competitions and your mounted safety is paramount, but BSI standard helmets are not compulsory in dressage tests.
-However, make sure you check with the event host as their rules may be stricter than the dressage association rules.

-Be prepared for warm weather
+Always be prepared for warm weather

 Make sure your white shirt, stock and stock pin are presentable; as, at the discretion of the organiser and especially in very warm weather, competitors may be permitted to ride without a jacket.
-That well worn, creased look doesn't really sit well on a beautifully groomed horse.
-Especially if the grooming was done with the shirt exposed.

 No VPL Please